Skip Navigation

 Supports

 Personal friends, family and paid support can all assist someone with employment.
-These supports can be informal or natural such as a coworker giving someone a ride to work, a parent ensuring setting the alarm clock at night or a more formal approach of a paid Employment Specialist teaching a new skill on a job.
-Providers of services can assist someone to decide what supports they need and who best can provide the support.
-A combination of Natural and Paid Supports can be utilized.
+These supports can be informal or natural such as a coworker giving someone a ride to work, a parent ensuring the alarm clock is set at night or a more formal approach of a paid Employment Specialist teaching a new skill on a job.
+Providers of services can help someone to decide what supports they need and who best can provide the support.
+A combination of natural and paid supports can be utilized.
 Support needs may also change over time and are determined by the person and their support team.

 Personal relationships with people you know in your family, at work or in your community who could assist you with work related supports.

-Systems that are designed to assist someone to acquire and maintain their employment usually a State entity such as Vocational Rehabilitation or The Department of Health and Human Services.
+Systems that are designed to assist someone to acquire and maintain their employment.
+This is usually a State entity such as Vocational Rehabilitation or The Department of Health and Human Services.

 Disability Natural Supports Professional Paid Supports Information that can assist getting a job Funding Resources Information that can assist in support for keeping a job Other Resources

-Traumatic Brain Injury Family Friends Co-Workers Bureau of Vocational Rehabilitation Link Long term VR TBI Resource Link Brain Injury Resource Link
+Traumatic Brain Injury Family Friends Co-Workers Bureau of Vocational Rehabilitation Long term VR TBI Resource Link

-Developmental Disability Family Friends Co-Workers Bureau of Vocational Rehabilitation Link Information on Developmental Services through DHHS NEED Info added onto OACPD Page (not sure what this is...)
+Developmental Disability Family Friends Co-Workers Bureau of Vocational Rehabilitation Information on Developmental Services through DHHS

 Extended Support Programs Basic Support provide services to persons with the most severe disabilities in order that they may maintain jobs in community-based supported employment settings gained through their participation in either of the two VR Programs the Bureau of Rehabilitation Services offers.